Minnesota Real Estate Foreclosures

 4. What does the highest bidder at a sheriff’s sale acquire?

-The highest bidder at the sale acquires ownership of the mortgage property, subject to: (i) any prior liens (including any unpaid real estate taxes and assessments, which are always first priority liens); (ii) the owner’s redemption rights; and (iii) the redemption rights of junior lienholders who timely file a notice of intention to redeem.
+The highest bidder at the sale acquires ownership of the mortgage property, subject to: (i) existing reservations, restrictions and easements of record, if any; (ii) any prior liens (including any unpaid real estate taxes and assessments, which are always first priority liens); (iii) the owner’s redemption rights; and (iv) the redemption rights of junior lienholders who timely file a notice of intention to redeem.

 5. What are the redemption rights of the owner of the foreclosed property?